GMGI-Fisheries/resources/docs/eDNA COI metab/01-Metabarcoding Mothur COI.md

 - Groups file = what group each sequence belongs to map sequence to each sample from the trimmed sequence file.
 - Contigs report file = information on sequences that were aligned and paired together.

 ## Step 5: QC'ing seqs via Mothur

 Additional QC steps besides removing primers.
 Check the 25%-tile, median, and 75%-tile values from the table above.
 That will determine the max cut-offs below along with the expected length of the COI region (~313 bp but in OSW data, the majority are >350 bp).

 `screen.seqs()`: specify the fasta file of the contigs generated in the previous step and remove any sequence with an ambiguous call ("N").
-We will also remove sequences >350 nt.
+We will also remove sequences >450 nt.
 We will also set a minimum size amount (200).
 These parameters could be adjusted based on specific experiment and variable region.

+`summary.seqs()`: summarizes the quantity and characteristics of sequences in a FASTA file.
+Often used directly after a screen.seqs(), align.seqs(), or unique.seqs() to summarize the results of the previous step.

+`unique.seqs()`: extracts unique sequences from a FASTA-formatted sequence file.

+`count.seqs()`: counts the total number of sequences represented by each representative sequence in a name or count file.
+This can also count based on groups given (e.g., samples).

 `02-Mothur-QC.sh`